hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

 - `--Xp2p-peer-lower-bound` is deprecated. [#6501](https://github.com/hyperledger/besu/pull/6501)

 ### Upcoming Breaking Changes
-- `--Xbonsai-limit-trie-logs-enabled` will be removed.
-You will need to use `--bonsai-limit-trie-logs-enabled` instead.
+- In a future release, `--Xbonsai-limit-trie-logs-enabled` will be renamed to `--bonsai-limit-trie-logs-enabled` instead.
 Additionally, this limit will change to be enabled by default.
   - If you do not want the limit enabled (eg you have `--bonsai-historical-block-limit` set < 512), you need to explicitly disable it using `--bonsai-limit-trie-logs-enabled=false` or increase the limit. [#6561](https://github.com/hyperledger/besu/pull/6561)

 ### Additions and Improvements